kkolk/jenkins-test-lab/README.md

       * Workload: Web Build Tools
       * Workload: .NET Core Build Tools

 Once completed you are now ready to log into Jenkins and add a .NET MVC application to be built on the Windows worker.
+Initial account is Username: Jenkins, Password: Jenkins.
+This can be changed by altering the group_vars/all.yml prior to executing vagrant up.

 As a test I have a sample application from Microsoft cloned here with a JenkinsFile added which you can import as a new pipeline or multibranch pipeline project: